raentena/MSSQL-Linux-Container-Kubernetes/lab/mod02/lab01/README.md

 ## Install mssql-cli on Linux

 You will perform the same tasks to install the new open source, cross-platform tool **mssql-cli**, which is built on python.
-This tool is in preview as of July 2018.
-To perform the installation offline, check the documentation at <https://github.com/dbcli/mssql-cli/blob/master/doc/installation/linux.md#red-hat-enterprise-linux-rhel-7>

 1. Import a repository key by running the following command